michellelclement/yoga-flow-ms1/README.md

 ## Project Setup
 Upon starting my project, I used a blank repository rather than using the Code Institute template.
-Once I was informed of the mistake by my mentor, I restarted my project using the correct template.
+Once I was informed of my mistake by my mentor, I restarted my project using the correct template.

-As I had completed a lot of the index.html document in the old respository, I simply copied and pasted this to the new template.
+As I had completed a lot of the index.html document in the old repository, I simply copied and pasted this code to the new template.
 For this reason, the start and bulk of my index.html file has very few commits.
-Initial and freequent commits for the index.html page are stored in the original repository, [which can be viewed here.](https://github.com/michellelclement/yoga-flow)
+Initial and frequent commits for the index.html page are stored in the original repository, [which can be viewed here.](https://github.com/michellelclement/yoga-flow)

 ## Testing